 In the Spring of 2022, the College developed plans to upgrade HVAC equipment.
 These upgrades were undertaken with the remaining HEERF II-HBCU and American Rescue Plan (ARP) funds provided and evolved to include improvements to existing facilities.
-The College received approval from the Department of Education to undertake major renovations to four (4) instructional facilities that are over fifty (50) years old.
-These renovations have been approved by the Alabama State Community College System Board of Trustees, let for bid and are currently under construction.
+The College received approval from the U. S. Department of Education to undertake major renovations to four (4) instructional facilities that are over fifty (50) years old.
+These renovations were approved by the Alabama Community College System Board of Trustees, let for bid and are currently underway.